 Some species of fish naturally die in large numbers after spawning or when they are stressed by unusual or harsh weather conditions.
-The smell of high concentrations of hydrogen sulfide (perhaps from a sulfur-spring or artesian well) may be noticeable.

 Most fish kills are due to naturally occurring biological occurrences.
 Observations are critical in determining the cause of a fish kill.
 One should write down a description of all living and dead animals in and around the pond (i.e., crayfish, turtles, frogs).
 Record the number, size and species of dead fish as well as any unusual behavior of live fish, such as swimming near the surface or jumping onto the bank.
 The following table presents some causes of fish kills.

 |Fish Behavior||Gasping, swimming near the surface||Erratic swimming||Erratic swimming||Erratic swimming|

 |Size of Fish||Large fish die first||Small fish die first||Small fish die first||Any size|

 |Species Selectivity||None; if oxygen is low, carp and bullheads may survive partial depletion||None; all species affected||Usually one species dies before others||Usually one|